microsoft/Yatesbury/README.md

 The dataset is available for download from Azure Blob Storage via [this link](Dataset.txt).
 For efficient data transfer, we suggest using `wget -i Dataset.txt` to download the dataset.
 The dataset is compressed in a `.tar.gz` format and each file represents a distinct scenario.

 After decompression, each folder corresponds to either a normal or an attack scenario and includes two files: `nsg.csv` and `label.csv`, as well as a `ztn_fe_graphs` folder.
+For attack scenarios, there is also a `netvigil_scores.csv` file.
 The schema for these files and folders is as follows:

 ### nsg.csv